-I suspect that French press doesn’t get hyped much because supermarket coffee is ground too fine.
+I suspect that the French press doesn’t get hyped much because supermarket coffee is ground too fine.
 Since the grind size is intended for drip coffee makers, pre-ground coffee like Folgers tastes even more vile than usual in a press pot.

 Sure, you might notice some commenters saying they get great results even with very finely ground coffee.
 Bear in mind that this only works if you reduce both the brewing time — and coffee dosage.

-As a rule of thumb: use 55 to 65 grams (approx. 5.5 to 6.5 rounded tablespoons) of ground coffee per 34 ounces of hot water.
+As a rule of thumb: use approximately 5.5 to 6.5 (55 to 65 grams) rounded tablespoons of ground coffee per 34 ounces of hot water.

-While many manufacturers and roasters recommend 65 grams, I prefer 55 grams of coarse ground coffee.
+While many manufacturers and roasters recommend 65 grams, I prefer 5.5 rounded tablespoons of coarsely ground coffee.
 For my palate, the higher dose is overkill and lacks in sophistication.

-As I mentioned earlier, press pots are available in sizes ranging from 12 to 51 ounces.
+As I mentioned earlier, coffee press pots are available in sizes ranging from 12 to 51 ounces.
 Even though decimal point accuracy is not necessary, you still have to calculate the required French press ratio to brew flavorful coffee you’ll enjoy.

 One rounded tablespoon equals roughly 0.35 ounces (10 grams) of coffee.
 Dosing spoons (i.e. the coffee scoops that come with many drip coffee makers) hold between 0.25 and 0.28 ounces (seven and eight grams).

-If the numbers are already giving you a headache, and you don’t want to use a scale, I’ve come to your rescue with a small table of coffee-to-water ratios, based on the standard Bodum French press beaker sizes.
+If the numbers are already giving you a headache and you don’t want to use a scale, I’ve come to your rescue with a small table of French press ratio chart, based on the standard Bodum French press beaker sizes.
 It also includes the ideal French press water temp and coffee brewing time.

 |Size||Coffee Dosage||Time||Grind Size||Water Temperature